-Art therapy sessions include many other innovative activities besides painting and sketching, such as collaging, chalk and charcoal art, digital art, clay modelling etc.
+Art therapy as a means for treating anxiety and trauma includes many innovative activities besides painting and sketching, such as collaging, chalk and charcoal art, digital art, clay modelling, etc.

-At Safe House, we implement art therapy for patients grappling with various types of addiction and psychological disorders, from alcohol and drug addiction to anxiety disorder and trauma.
+At our rehab centre in Delhi, we implement art as therapy for patients grappling with various types of addiction and psychological disorders, from alcohol and drug addiction to anxiety disorder and trauma.

 What are the Benefits of Art Therapy?